 • Larger markets while only requiring minimum adaptation of the app

 • Resources such as code libraries, apps and platforms

 • Exchange knowledge and experiences through global CitySDK developer community

 CitySDK provides an opportunity for developers to engage with their city – whether or not they are one of the 8 partner cities – by providing some tools, interfaces and processes that can enable quicker implementation.

 For developers who have never worked with the city, the toolkit provides an opportunity to do so.
-Developers should have a look at the Getting Started section for some help on working with cities, at the Components section to see what the toolkit currently consists of, and at the API specific pages (Open311, Linked Data API and Tourism API) for more detailed technical information.
+Developers should have a look at the Getting Started section for some help on working with cities, at the Components section to see what the toolkit currently consists of, and at the API specific pages (Open311, Linked Data API, Tourism API, Linked Events API, Open Decision API and Resource Reservation API) for more detailed technical information.

 Six City Strategy Open Data and Interfaces project harmonising APIs